deathlyrage/breakingpointmod/README.md

 	...
 };
 ```
-If disableMixedgrouping does not exist in the description file it will be automaticaly disabled => false
+If disableMixedgrouping does not exist in the description file it will be automaticaly disabled => false.
 By default this feature is disabled.